next-boilerplate/next-boilerplate/README.md

 └── yarn.lock
 ```

 No configuration or complicated folder structures, just the files you need to build your app.
-When the installation is done, you can open your project folder:
+When the installation is done, you can open your project folder, run this command:

 ```
 cd my-app